TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 3/4) AVDASI-3/1) Aircraft Performance & Propellers/2) Propellers & Ducted Fans/3) Propeller Performance and Design.md

 Since the angle of incidence $\alpha=\beta-\phi$, then:
 $$\alpha=\arctan\frac{P}{2\pi r}-\arctan\frac{JD}{2\pi r}$$
 When $P=JD$ (i.e. when $J=P/D$) the incidence along the entire blade is zero and the blade produces zero lift.
 (In practice it is unusual for all the radial locations of a blade to have the same pitch)
+*(Note that P is Geometric Pitch, D is the Diameter of the Rotor, J is the Advance Ratio ($J=V/nD$), and r is the radius from the centre of the Rotor)*